AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-mixedmedia-viewer-about/c-html5-mixedmedia-viewer-customizingviewer/r-html5-mixedmedia-viewer-customize-zoomresetbutton.md

 ---
 description: Clicking or tapping this button resets an image in the main view.
 You can size, skin, and position this button by using CSS.
-seo-description: Clicking or tapping this button resets an image in the main view.
-You can size, skin, and position this button by using CSS.
-seo-title: Zoom reset button

 solution: Experience Manager
 title: Zoom reset button
-uuid: 29b46f4e-cda6-4dfc-92bb-722882235e13

 feature: Dynamic Media Classic,Viewers,SDK/API,Mix Media Sets
 role: Developer,Business Practitioner
 ---